nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 1. **Secret Sprawl:** Developers hardcode these keys into configuration files, commit them to GitHub, or dump them into plain-text log files.
 2. **The Rotation Nightmare:** Because the key was static and injected at deployment, rotating it meant coordinating downtime to restart applications.
 As a result, companies simply *never* rotated them.
 3. **The "Bearer" Vulnerability:** An API key is a bearer token.
-If a hacker finds it in a GitHub repo, they can open their laptop anywhere in the world and use it to access your database.
+If a hacker finds it in a GitHub repo, they can open their laptop anywhere in the world and use it to access your raw image database.

 ---

 ### Phase 2: OAuth 2.0 Client Credentials Grant (The Centralized Upgrade)

 To stop using permanent API keys, the industry adopted OAuth 2.0 for machines.
-Instead of `Service A` sending a permanent password to `Service B`, it asks a central Identity Provider (like Auth0 or Entra ID) for a temporary key (a JWT).
+Instead of the `Thumbnail Maker` sending a permanent password directly to an API, it asks a central Identity Provider (like Auth0 or Entra ID) for a temporary key (a JWT).

 **The Use Case (External API):**
-Let's say you have a `.NET Background Worker` running as a Windows Service on a Windows Server VM.
-Let's call it `InvoiceProcessor.exe`.
-It needs to send billing data to an external partner's API.
+Let's say our `.NET Thumbnail Maker` is running as a Windows Service.
+After processing an image, it needs to send billing data to an *external* partner's API (e.g., an external CDN or billing provider).
 Because the partner is external, they do not trust your servers.
 You *must* use OAuth 2.0.

 **The Flow: Step-by-Step**
 In this flow, the machine itself acts as the "Client."